-This country-report presentation is designed to chart out the economic outlook of Malaysia on a semi-annual basis.
-It is ideal for strategic management and corporate planning functions in companies operating or looking to get into the third largest economy in ASEAN.
+This country-report presentation is designed to chart out the economic outlook of the Philippines on a semi-annual basis.
+It is ideal for strategic management and corporate planning functions in companies operating or looking to get into one of the hottest economies in ASEAN.